 The rest is conjecture and legend, and comes from stories that grew up centuries after she lived — hypothetical, mutually exclusive lives, all in hot scholarly contention.
 One version sees her as a kind of poetry mentor to a community of young women, perhaps apprentices in the Aeolian lyric mode.
 (The ungendered word philai, friends, is used in the libretto.)
 The very absence of biography has made Sappho a rich figure for projection and invention, revealing the persons, eras, and purposes that adopted her.
 Even as we conspire in her resurrection so that she might encounter and release the spirit of Orpheus, and, in a ritual born of compassion, cast off and resolve a legendary nostalgia.

-This work is recorded on Oxingale Records’ album Après Moi le Déluge.
-Click here to go to the album page on iTunes.
+Recording: This work is recorded on Oxingale Records’ album Après Moi le Déluge.
+Listen on Spotify.

 Listen to excerpts from Orpheus on Sappho’s Shore: